SgtCoDFish/bedrock-bootstrap/05-uart/README.md

 The hex file itself is commented heavily, to show both the reasoning behind each section and the individual assembly instructions which the machine code segments represent.
 These comments are stripped by `sed` in the Makefile.

-(NB: This UART initialisation process was mostly reverse-engineered from existing code.
-If you know of a good guide which contains the details please do raise a PR!)
+(NB: This UART initialisation process was mostly reverse-engineered from existing code - usually in C - which enables UART.)

 The program initialises the UART by: